Find Affordable College Courses

 Boston, MA

-Northeastern University landed the #10 spot in the 2023 rankings for the most popular doctor’s degree economics programs.
-Northeastern is a very large private not-for-profit school located in the city of Boston.
+Northeastern University came in at #10 in this year’s edition of the Most Popular Economics Doctor’s Degree Schools in the New England Region ranking.
+Northeastern is a fairly large private not-for-profit school located in the city of Boston.

 Of the 3 students majoring in economics at Northeastern, 67% are male and 33% are female.